69MichelleDB/ToNCodes/README.md

   <img src="https://github.com/user-attachments/assets/c09909b1-27c4-49af-93e1-97f4baea5367" />
 </p>

-This started as a personal application to store all Terrors of Nowhere codes generated while playing, the main reason I made it is because the current available solutions don't work on linux.
+This started as a personal application to store all Terrors of Nowhere codes generated while playing, the main reason I made it is because the currently available solutions don't work on Linux.

-I'm not working on it with the intention to replace any current existing solutions made for the public.
-It's mostly an excuse for me to mess with python and because I believe having multiple choices is always good.
+I'm not working on it with the intention to replace any existing solutions made for the public.
+It's mostly an excuse for me to mess with Python and because I believe having multiple choices is always good.
 You are welcome to use it if you please.

 If you find any bugs or want to make a suggestion, please open a new issue or let me know in https://discord.com/channels/983240485529337856/1340340722011734169.

 ## Notes

-> The Notes field has no functionality yet as of version `alpha-0.4.0`, soon(tm).
+> The Notes field has no functionality previous to version `alpha-0.5.0`.
+I'll post a release soon.
 >
 > `Double click` to copy a code. `Delete key` to delete a code.

 This current version was made under `Python 3.10.12`.
-If you want to run it [you can download the latest standalone release](https://github.com/69MichelleDB/ToNCodes/releases/latest) or if you have python installed you can clone the project and run `ToNCodes.py`.
+If you want to run it, [you can download the latest standalone release](https://github.com/69MichelleDB/ToNCodes/releases/latest) or if you have Python installed, you can clone the project and run `ToNCodes.py`.

-**This next section is only if you want to run the python code instead of the binary.**
+**This next section is only if you want to run the Python code instead of the binary.**

-The project requires `tkinter` and `xclip` (only if you're on linux, xclip is not needed on Windows).
+The project requires `tkinter` and `xclip` (only if you're on Linux, xclip is not needed on Windows).
 On most Linux distributions, you can install it via package manager.

 Debian systems:
 ```bash